-I tell them put some of that ‘worry energy’ into helping them transform.
+I tell them put some of that ‘worry energy’ into helping themselves transform.
 It’s more common than we think.

-And there’s the most relatable story of Rahan Staton a sanitation worker in Maryland who got into Harvard.
+And there’s one of the most relatable stories, Rahan Staton a sanitation worker in Maryland who got into Harvard.

 He suffered childhood trauma.
 Then there was poverty, lack of food, put downs and condescension from peers and most debilitating a lack of love—conditions under which most of us would have quit, melted down or collapsed.